ihabwahbi/rl-exec-data/docs/prd/index.md

 # RLX Co-Pilot: Data Pipeline PRD

-**Status**: Epic 0 Complete, Epic 1 Complete
+**Status**: Epic 0 Complete, Epic 1 Complete, Epic 2 Complete
-**Last Updated**: 2025-07-21
+**Last Updated**: 2025-07-24

-✅ **UPDATE**: Epic 1 is now 100% complete!
-Story 1.2.5 delta feed validation showed perfect results with **0% sequence gaps** across all 11.15M golden sample messages.
-This validates the most optimistic assumptions about data quality and enables the **FullReconstruction strategy** for Epic 2.
+✅ **UPDATE**: Epic 2 is now 100% complete!
+All 6 stories have been successfully implemented with the reconstruction pipeline achieving 336-345K messages/second throughput.
+The FullReconstruction strategy is operational with multi-symbol support, checkpointing, and all components fully integrated.

 ## Table of Contents